-This paper summarises Young Lives current research evidence on eight key themes.
-We begin with evidence on the ways multiple inequalities interact in their impact on children's development, including evidence that the most disadvantaged households are most vulnerable to adversities and have least resources to overcome them.
+Messages 1 and 2 highlight Young Lives evidence on the ways multiple inequalities interact in their impact on children's development, including evidence that the most disadvantaged households are most vulnerable to adversities and have least resources to overcome them.
 We also illustrate the ways inequalities undermine the development of human potential, with children from disadvantaged families quickly falling behind, in terms of early learning.

-Our third area of research draws attention to the major impact of inequalities in children's household circumstances on key developmental indicators during the early years.
+Message 3 draws attention to the major impact of inequalities in children's household circumstances on key developmental indicators during the early years.
 Gender differences are much less apparent at this stage, they take different forms within and between countries, and they are not always pro-boy in Young Lives contexts.

-Next, we look at two life phases that are critical for inequalities.
-Young Lives research reinforces the weight of evidence on the links between socio-economic disadvantage, early 'stunting', and later developmental outcomes.
+Next we take a closer look at two life phases that are critical for inequalities.
+Message 4 reinforces the weight of evidence on the links between socio-economic disadvantage, early 'stunting', and later developmental outcomes.
 A particular contribution is in demonstrating that these impacts extend to psychosocial functioning, including, self-efficacy, self-esteem and educational aspirations.
 Young Lives is also finding some evidence of recovery from early stunting for some children, which may also extend to their cognitive development.

-A fifth research area is about inequalities that open up during the later years of childhood, especially transitions around leaving school, working, anticipating marriage etc., as well as the impact of ill-health or becoming an orphan.
+Message 5 looks at inequalities that open up during the later years of childhood, especially transitions around leaving school, working, anticipating marriage etc., as well as the impact of ill-health or becoming an orphan.
 Gender is a major focus, with evidence on the ways parents' and children's changing expectations interact with socio-economic opportunities and perceived long-terms risks and realistic prospects.

-Next we turn to a neglected dimension within much research on child poverty and inequalities.
+Message 6 draws attention to a neglected dimension within much research on child poverty and inequalities.
 Children's own perceptions and understanding of their situation and their well-being is not just an indicator of inequalities.
 It is also a clue to some of the processes through which these inequalities are transmitted, in so far as children's subjectivity affects how they cope with and try to improve their situation.
-Respecting children's participatory rights is one of the core principles of Young Lives research.

-The role of policies and services is crucial to any study of the impact of inequalities.
-Themes seven and eight focus on the impact of policies and services in Young Lives countries in variously reducing (or increasing) inequalities for children.
-We note the growth in expectations for schooling, but also the gulf between these expectations and the realities of access and quality, low attendance, grade repetition, early school leaving etc. Young Lives research draws attention to the ways initial inequalities in children's lives are all too often reinforced through inequitable access to pre-school services, and the resultant diverging trajectories.
+Messages 7 and 8 are about the role of policies and services in Young Lives countries, specifically focusing on how far they are reducing (or increasing) inequalities.
+Message 7 begins by noting the growth in expectations for schooling, but also the gulf between these expectations and the realities of access and quality, low attendance, grade repetition, early school leaving etc. Young Lives research draws attention to the ways initial inequalities in children's lives are all too often reinforced through inequitable access to pre-school services, and the resultant diverging trajectories.
 Educational systems in Young Lives countries vary, which is evident as we track children's progress.
 For example, growth of low-fee private schooling India appears to be increasing gender-linked decision-making about choice of school for boys and girls.
 In the very different context of Vietnam, Young Lives research demonstrates that a school system focused on supporting all children can narrow achievement gaps.

-Finally, we report on various social protection programmes within our study countries.
-Overall, our data shows the potential of social protection as a key way of underpinning pro-poor policies.
+Finally, Message 8 reports on various social protection programmes within our study countries.
+Overall, our data shows the potential of social protection as a key way of underpinning propoor policies.
 But there are also lessons from, for example, the Juntos programme in Peru, the Productive Safety Net Programme in Ethiopia and Mahatma Gandhi National Rural Employment Guarantee Act in India.
-Young Lives research draws attention to the limitations of narrow targeting as well as the risks of unintended (and possibly adverse) consequences for children from poorly designed or implemented schemes.
+In particular, Message 8 draws attention to the limitations of narrow targeting as well as the risks of unintended (and possibly adverse) consequences for children from poorly designed or implemented schemes.